solotrue/solotrue/README.md

 - ⚡ Fun fact: ...
 #
 -->
-Junior Software Engineer with more than 1 year of commertial experience.
+Software Engineer with more than 1 year of commertial experience.
 I have excellent knowledge in backend development on Java.
 In general worked with monolitic, microservice and serverless arthitectures.
 Big part of my acitities is open-source.

 <p align='center'>